MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-experience.md

 ![short video of workspace](./media/end-user-experience/nav.gif)

-Within those tabs (aka *content views*), you'll see information about the content as well as actions you can take with that content.
+Within those tabs (also called *content views*), you'll see information about the content as well as actions you can take with that content.
 For example, from the Dashboards tab you can open a dashboard, search, sort, and much more.

 ![Dashboards tab](./media/end-user-experience/power-bi-dashboard-tab.png)